-It’s almost a year ago since I discovered I was pregnant with Ada.
+It’s almost a year ago since I discovered I was pregnant with my second baby, Ada.
 It was very early on Easter Monday morning and I just had a feeling I should do a test whilst Harley was sleeping and Tom was experiencing one of the worst hangovers he’s ever had.
 And there it was, the blue line that told me our three was about to become four.

 Since then time has flown at the most ridiculous speed.
 Ada is now 3 months old and no longer a newborn (SOB).
 I keep finding myself trying to remember Harley at three months but it’s a blur although it has got me thinking about how differently I’ve found the first few months of Ada’s life to Harley’s first three months in this world.
 People keep asking me if it’s easier the second time and for me, it is.
 Yes it’s busy and slightly chaotic and the mum guilt is a million times worse, but I’m so much more confident in actual parenting and everything that comes along with it.

 1. I’m so much more relaxed.

 Yes my Google search history might contain questions like ‘is green poo normal?’ (are you even a new parent if you haven’t taken a look at random pictures of different baby poos to check that your baby’s nappy is normal?) but this time I feel so much more relaxed despite never actually relaxing.

 2. Not rushing the milestones.